List of Super NES enhancement chips: Cx4

 The Cx4 chip is a math coprocessor used by Capcom and produced by Hitachi (now Renesas) to perform general trigonometric calculations for wireframe effects, sprite positioning, and rotation.
 It maps and transforms wireframes in Capcom's second and third games of the Mega Man X series.
-It is based on the Hitachi HG51B169 DSP and clocked at 20Mhz.
+It is based on the Hitachi HG51B169 DSP and clocked at 20 MHz.
 The name Cx4 stands for Capcom Consumer Custom Chip.

-A Cx4 self-test screen can be accessed by holding the 'B' button on the second controller upon system start-up in both Mega Man X2 and Mega Man X3.
+A Cx4 self-test screen can be accessed by holding the 'B' button on the second controller upon system start-up in both Mega Man X2 and X3.

 DSP

 This series of fixed-point digital signal processor chips provides fast vector-based calculations, bitmap conversions, 2D and 3D coordinate transformations, and other functions.
 The chip has four revisions, each physically identical but with different microcode.
 The DSP-1 version, including the later 1A die shrink and 1B bug fix revisions, was most often used; the DSP-2, DSP-3, and DSP-4 were used in only one game each.
-All of them are based on the NEC µPD77C25 CPU and clocked at 8 MHz.
+All of them are based on the NEC μPD77C25 CPU and clocked at 7.6 MHz.